 Image source: https://scenarios.globalchange.gov/regions_nca4

-Regional forecasts for heat, drought, wildfire, and hurricanes:
+Regional forecasts for drought, wildfire, and winter weather:

-Caribbean: Puerto Rico and the U.S. Virgin Islands are likely to experience above normal temperatures in September.
-Puerto Rico and the Virgin Islands are forecast to remain drought-free.
-Normal significant wildfire potential is forecast for Puerto Rico.
-The Atlantic basin is highly likely to have an above-normal hurricane season.
+Caribbean: Puerto Rico and the U.S. Virgin Islands are forecast to remain drought-free.
+Normal significant wildfire potential is forecast for Puerto Rico and the U.S. Virgin Islands.

-Southern Great Plains: Five counties in Texas are expected to have five or more extreme heat days in September.
-Drought persistence is forecast for existing drought areas in Kansas plus most in Oklahoma, and portions of the northern and far western Texas.
-Drought improvement and removal is forecast across a small southern portion of Oklahoma plus most of Texas.
-Below normal significant wildfire potential is forecast for southeastern Texas.
+Southern Great Plains: Drought persistence is forecast in northern and central Kansas and western Texas.
+Drought improvement and removal is likely in portions of Oklahoma and across Texas.
+Above normal significant wildfire potential is forecast for central Texas.

 *Smoke from wildfires can impact health hundreds of miles from site of the fire.